brmson/yodaqa/doc/HIGHLEVEL.md

 Passages are ranked by relevance and the most relevant ones are carried to a PickedPassages view.

+The ranking is based on score that is computed from various features and based on machine learned classifier (that prefers passages matching the correct answer regex).

 #### Answer Extraction

 In-depth sentence analysis is done on the remaining passages and candidate